SuperOfficeDocs/superoffice-docs/user-guide/en/ui/screen-designer/edit-layout.md

 * You cannot rename any of the default tabs.
 * You cannot remove a tab that contains mandatory fields.
 Mandatory fields must be moved to another tab first.
-* If there is only one tab left, you cannot delete it.
+* If only one tab remains, you cannot delete it.

 ## Undo changes